qatnox/AutoCreeper/README.md

 # AutoCreeper
-This is an AutoClicker which was originally developed for AFK farms in Minecraft servers.
+This is an AutoClicker which was originally developed for AFK farms on Minecraft servers.
 But it can also be used as an ordinary auto-clicker for various tasks.